Guide

 Path 1: Migrate to Microsoft Graph API

-The official path.
-Replace every EWS call with its Graph equivalent.
+The official path replaces every EWS call with its Graph equivalent.
 Microsoft provides an EWS code analyzer that scans your codebase and maps EWS operations to Graph API equivalents.
+The analyzer outputs a CSV report listing each EWS method, its call count, and the corresponding Graph endpoint.

 # EWS: Find emails by subject